By inserting just several milk drops into the device daily, and app interaction, you can see your day-to-day progress and get personal tips.

 In case breastfeeding is not progressing properly, either breastfeeding is not efficient, or there are latch problems, insufficient breastfeeding frequency, adding of formula, if the baby is sleepy, or the baby has problems with suckling that is related to tongue-tie for example, or in special medical circumstances (such as very difficult birth, cesarean birth, increased blood loss, certain diseases, gestational diabetes, etc.), There may be a delay in the process of milk maturation.

-A certain delay in the entry of milk per se is not necessarily problematic but it is linked to a certain increase in the risk of increased weight loss of the baby, reduced milk production and breastfeeding problems over time.
+A certain delay in the timing of ‘milk coming in’ per se is not necessarily problematic but it is linked to a certain increase in the risk of increased weight loss of the baby, reduced milk production and breastfeeding problems over time.
 In such a case, it is of great importance to be proactive in ‘bringing the milk in’, to verify the frequency and effectiveness of breastfeeding, and to contact a professional breastfeeding professional as soon as possible, in order to correct the breastfeeding and monitor the baby’s nutritional status.
 Locating the reason for the delay, and correcting breastfeeding as early as possible, alongside frequent stimulation of the breast and emptying (by the baby, by hand expression, and by pumping when needed) will help increase your milk production capacity for the short and also longer term and will increase the chance of successful breastfeeding over time.

 If you face a planned c-section, have gestational diabetes, thyroid imbalance, PCOS or other condition that may affect breastfeeding, you can benefit even more by being proactive in ‘bringing the milk in’.
 Verify the frequency and effectiveness of breastfeeding.
 Get the help of a breastfeeding professional.